hojuni9999/SnakeGame/README.md

 **4. Gate**
-The Gate is implemented as appearing at an _arbitrary coordinate_ on the Wall (‘1’).
-In a similar way to the item implemented in step 3, the rand function was used to place the gate at an irregular, but map data, position of 1.
-When the snake passes through the gate, the gate disappears, and the coordinates of gates A and B are stored and managed in a vector.
+- The Gate is implemented as appearing at an _arbitrary coordinate_ on the Wall (‘1’).
+- In a similar way to the item implemented in step 3, the rand function was used to place the gate at an irregular, but map data, position of 1.
+- When the snake passes through the gate, the gate disappears, and the coordinates of gates A and B are stored and managed in a vector.
+- The following rules have been followed.
+    - Two gates are a pair.
+    - The positions on the two gates do not overlap.
+    - The Gate appears on the Wall (‘1’) at a _random location_.
+    - If a snake enters one gate, it _comes out through another gate_.
+    - If Snake is entering the gate, the gate does not disappear and is not created in another location.
+    - Only _one pair_ of gates appear at a time.
+    - When a gate is created at the edge of the map,
+        - Always advance to the inside of the map.
+        - Top wall -> Down
+        - Bottom wall -> top
+        - Left wall -> right direction
+        - Right wall -> left direction
+    - If the wall where the gate appears is in the middle of the map, prioritize it in the order below.
+        - Direction coincides with entry direction
+        - Direction of rotation in the clockwise direction of the entry direction
+        - Direction of rotation counterclockwise to entry direction
+        - Direction opposite to entry direction
+    - A wall can be a gate, but an immune wall cannot be a gate.
+    - If a non-Gate, Wall or Immune Wall collides with Snake, Game Over.

 **5. Score/Mission**
+- The maximum length of the body during the game and the current length were calculated and displayed on the _Score Board_.
+- It also shows the number of _Growth Items_ and _Poison Items_ acquired during the game, and the number of _Gates_ passed.
+- In the process of implementing the Mission Board, it was set to set a mission for each stage.
+- When all given missions are accomplished, move to the next stage and load a new map.
-The scoreboard above the gameboard displays the size of the current snake, the maximum length of the snake, the number of acquired items, and the number of gate passages.
-On the mission board, the given mission is displayed for each stage so that you can check the achievement on the right side of the board.
-Both the Scoreboard and Missionboard declared a new Window to distinguish them.
+- The stage consists of at least 4, and the map composition of each stage is configured differently.
+- Both the Scoreboard and Missionboard declared a new Window to distinguish them.

 **6.**